 4. Fractionated laser:

-Long after your scars have healed, if they are overly dark or thick, fractionated laser may be an option.
-This treatment consists of microscopic laser that can treat large areas of skin at once.
-They also target the both upper and middle layer of skin, that ensure deeper scar removal.
+Long after your scars have healed, fractionated laser may be an option if they are overly dark or thick.
+This treatment consists of a microscopic laser that can treat large areas of skin at once.
+They also target both upper and middle layers of skin, ensuring deeper scar removal.
 You may need multiple treatments spaced out every other month.
 4-5 treatments are necessary to achieve the desired results.

-It is important to wear sunscreen every day.
+It is essential to wear sunscreen every day.
 UV rays can darken the newly scars that are created after surgery.
-This will make the scars darker than the rest of your skin.
+It will make the wounds darker than the rest of your skin.
 Try out;

 - Vanicream Sunscreen